 The licensed organization shall file with the Department of Revenue a response to the reportable conditions item by item, including any remedial action taken or proposed by the organization.
-This response may be submitted with the annual audit or review or be filed separately within 60 days after the due date of the annual audit or review.
+This response may be submitted with the annual audit or be filed separately within 60 days after the due date of the annual audit.
 The response must include the following items:

 Any profit carryover variance as shown on the reconciliation of profit carryover supplemental schedule must be identified.
 All identified variances which require amendments to tax returns must be amended and submitted to the Department of Revenue along with supporting documentation.
 The auditor must, upon agreement with the organization, assist in preparing an amended return or returns for the organization.
 The response must indicate if such amendments have been submitted to the Department of Revenue.

 Variances which require adjustments instead of amendments should be adjusted by sending a letter to the Department of Revenue requesting an adjustment along with supporting documentation.
 Requests for an approved adjustment cannot be substituted for filing amended tax returns that correct the condition that resulted in the variance.
 If the variance is identified, an amended tax return or returns must be filed.